nfdmagalhaes-droid/valentine-website-2025/README.md

         nextBtn: "Next 🐰💗"                         // Next button text },
     third: {
-        text: "Will you be my Valentine, my Princess...?",      // Final question
+        text: "Will you be my Valentine momoooo...?",      // Final question
         yesBtn: "Yes!",                            // Yes button text
         noBtn: "No"                                // No button text
     }